 - All FPS are taken at MAX graphics settings

-It is quite conclusive from the table above that resolution has a direct impact on the FPS.
+It is pretty conclusive from the table above that resolution directly impacts the FPS.

 Also Read: Can Motherboard Bottleneck a GPU?